awemorris/PlayfieldEngine/README.md

 ---

-## Why PicoPico Script?
+## Why PicoPicoScript?

-`PicoPico Script` is for those who quietly hold a dream, and wish to share it, one small step at a time.
+`PicoPicoScript` is for those who quietly hold a dream, and wish to share it, one small step at a time.

 Creativity shouldn't depend on the power of your computer, where you live, or what tools you have.

-`PicoPico Script` was created with the belief that every creator deserves space to explore, no matter their surroundings.
+`PicoPicoScript` was created with the belief that every creator deserves space to explore, no matter their surroundings.

-Whether you're using a Raspberry Pi in a classroom, or using a UN-issued Chromebook in a temporary shelter, `PicoPico Script` offers gentle tools to help bring your ideas to life — in a way that feels simple, thoughtful, and your own.
-If you have something to make, `PicoPico Script` will be here to walk with you.
+Whether you're using a Raspberry Pi in a classroom, or using a UN-issued Chromebook in a temporary shelter, `PicoPicoScript` offers gentle tools to help bring your ideas to life — in a way that feels simple, thoughtful, and your own.
+If you have something to make, `PicoPicoScript` will be here to walk with you.

 **Dreams fuel it — and they're the only requirement.**